mlan/docker-kopano/README.md

 #### `LDAP_BIND_USER`, `LDAP_BIND_PASSWD`

 The defaults for these environment variables are empty.
 If you cannot bind anonymously, do it with this distinguished name and password.
-Example: LDAP_BIND_USER=uid=admin,dc=example,dc=com, LDAP_BIND_PASSWD=secret.
+Example: LDAP_BIND_USER=cn=admin,dc=example,dc=com, LDAP_BIND_PASSWD=secret.

 ### Kopano LDAP attributes `LDAP_PROPMAP`